apache/causeway-site/content/reference/recognized-annotations/ViewModel.md

 Only properties supported by the configured [MementoService](../reference/services/memento-service.html) can be used.
 The default implementation supports all the value types and persisted entities.

-(As of 1.8.0-SNAPSHOT) there are some limitations:
+(As of 1.8.0) there are some limitations:
-* view models cannot reference other view models
+* view models cannot hold collections other view models (simple properties *are* supported, though)
 * collections (of either view models or entities) are ignored.